amrmoheb/PlanRadarUnityChallange/README.md

 4-	Set your development team and bundle id
-5-	Make sure you changed bundle id in build settings 6-	Run the app to your connected iphone
+5-	Make sure you changed bundle id in build settings 6-	Run the app to your connected iphone important note: if you have signing issue in xcode check this -select target unity-iphone
+-build settings
+-signing -> developmemt team
+be sure that the development team has been updated to your development team for debug and all release stages